Environmental Health and Safety

 LABELING OF CHEMICAL CONTAINERS

 All containers holding chemical or commercial substances with chemical hazards must be labeled appropriately, including those used long term as well as short term storage.
 Labels will be provided by the department.
-Labels may be purchased from a vendor, made by the department, or the labeling program at the Environmental Health and Safety Office may be used.
+Labels may be purchased from a vendor, made by the department, or provided by the vendor.
 The label should be easy to understand and convey the appropriate hazards.
 The following requirements apply:

 Examples of Hazard Pictograms that Can be Used to Convey Chemical Hazards

 Many container labels will have diamond or a box that is divided into color coded sections: Health (blue), Flammability (Red), Reactivity (Yellow) and Other or Corrosive (white).
 Numbers of 0-4 will be assigned to each section of the diamond to indicate the degree of hazard; 0 indicates low hazard, and 4 is highest level of hazard.

 CHEMICAL STORAGE BY HAZARD CLASSIFICATION (From the UW Superior Chemical Hygiene Plan Section D 3-1)

 Chemicals are to be stored according to hazard class in all chemical storage areas.
 The uniform color-code system developed by the J. T. Baker Chemical Company will be amended for use by all departments.
 Individual modifications of the color code system used within departments should be described in Appendix D of Section D of the department Chemical Hygiene Plan.